-Given that California follows the “at-will employment” philosophy, most in Sacramento might assume that only dismissals that discriminate or violate one rights are disputable.
+Given that California follows the “at-will employment” philosophy, most in Sacramento might assume that only dismissals that discriminate or violate one right are disputable.
 Yet what is lost in this assumption is the fact that many employees in the state do indeed have employment contracts that protect them from being fired under the at-will model.

 Most of those who have actual employment contracts with their employers are guaranteed employment up until the time the terms of their contracts end.
 That does not mean, however, that an employer can never fire an employee before his or her contract is up.
-Section 2924 of California’s Labor Code states that a company has cause to fire a contracted employee if there is a willful breach of duty on the part of the employee, or the employee neglects their duty or is continuous incapable of performing it.
+Section 2924 of California’s Labor Code states that a company has cause to fire a contracted employee if there is a willful breach of duty on the part of the employee, or the employee neglects their duty or is continuously incapable of performing it.

 Examples stipulating what qualifies as cause to terminate will also be considered when questioning whether a firing was lawful.

 Learn more about what the Law Office of Jeffrey D. Fulton can offer our clients by scheduling your free case evaluation today.
 Get in touch with us by filling out our online contact form.